ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

         * Provide guidance and instruction in biomedical data science and research training.
         * Provided guidance and mentoring for summer 2018 research internship in the Tatonetti Lab
            + ["Drugs with sex-linked risk for adverse drug reactions"](https://github.com/tatonetti-lab/sex_risks)
-- Leader of CUMC Data Science Group
-    + Lead discussions, facilitate group project work, and organize monthly hackathons on processing, analyzing, and visualizing data in R.
 - Curiology tutor
     + Managed and co-led science experiments with NIH fellows for middle school students in Washington D.C.
 - College Bound tutor